nikobonomi/portfolio/content/content/about.md

 ---
 title: "About"
-date: 2021-12-15T14:40:17+01:00
+date: 2021-12-15T14:40:17+01:00 d
-draft: false
+raft: false
 ---
 My name is Niko Bonomi, born in 1994 in Lugano, Switzerland.

 ![Niko Bonomi](/me.jpeg)

-I've spent the last 12+ years working in different areas of software development; developing REST services, responsive frontends, industrial machines interfaces and predictive algorithms.
+I’ve spent the last 12+ years working in different areas of software development including responsive frontends, developing REST services, industrial machines interfaces and predictive algorithms.

-Currently, I'm a Researcher at the University of Applied Sciences and Arts of Southern Switzerland (SUPSI) in the fields of Industry 4.0.
-The research activities mainly consists in developing REST services coupled with a web application portal.
+Currently, I’m a Researcher at the University of Applied Sciences and Arts of Southern Switzerland (SUPSI).
+The research activities mainly consist in developing REST services coupled with web application portals.

-I have the opportunity to work within the SUPSI Minifactory at the SPS Lab, where I integrate the aforementioned services directly within the downstream hardware.
+Being part of the team working at SUPSI Mini-Factory, which is a long-term ongoing project within the Institute of Systems and Technologies for Sustainable Production, I have the opportunity to integrate the aforementioned services directly within the downstream hardware.

-My activities are relative to internal, local (Switzerland) and European projects; where I discuss with the other project panthers the best approach in reaching the research goals, more about that here:
+I am daily employed in activities related to local (Switzerland), European and didactic projects.
+I take part not only in software development but also in defining the best approach to fulfil the requirements reaching the set research goals.
+More information about the projects folder are available here: projects.

 [Projects]({{< ref "/projects" >}} "Projects").

 #### Navigation

 About
 [Education]({{< ref "/education" >}} "Education") [Experience]({{< ref "/experience" >}} "Experience")